Ways to count values in a worksheet

 Excel can also display the count of the number of selected cells on the Excel status bar.
 See the video demo that follows for a quick look at using the status bar.
 Also, see the section Displaying calculations and counts on the status bar for more information.
 You can refer to the values shown on the status bar when you want a quick glance at your data and don't have time to enter formulas.

-Watch the following video to learn how to view counts on the status bar.
+Watch the following demo to learn how to view counts on the status bar.

 Count cells in a column or row by using a built-in command